 The Best Period Panties

-Many people experience an increase in vaginal discharge right around the time of ovulation.
+Many women experience an increase in vaginal discharge right around the time of ovulation.
 This happens around the middle of your menstrual cycle.

 Besides cervical mucus, it’s also known as fertile mucus.
-It’s often a bit stretchier than discharge at other times of your menstrual cycle.
+This type of discharge is often a bit stretchier than discharge at other times of your menstrual cycle.

 Why is this important?
 If you’re trying to become pregnant, it can be one way to know when your most fertile days of your menstrual cycle are.
 When you start to notice this happening about half-way through your cycle, it’s time to have sex!
 Continue for the next few days and you may increase your chances of becoming pregnant.